Metropol Palace Hotel Belgrade

 Hotel Metropol Palace, until 2007 known as Hotel Metropol (Хотел Метропол), is a five-star hotel in Belgrade, the capital of Serbia.
 The hotel was opened in 1957 and the building, projected by Dragiša Brašovan, has been declared a cultural monument in 2001.

 Location

 The hotel is located at the corner of the Bulevar kralja Aleksandra and Karnegijeva street, in the municipality of Palilula.
-North and west of the hotel, in the same block, are the Little Tašmajdan, easternmost extension of the Tašmajdan park, and the University of Belgrade Faculty of Law, respectively.
-East of the hotel, right across the Karnegijeva are the Archive of Serbia, Belgrade University Library and the complex of the university's technical faculties: Architecture, Electrical Engineering, Mechanical Engineering and Technology and Metallurgy.
-Some of the attractions in the vicinity include the Church of St. Mark, the Vukov Spomenik area and the Slavija Square but due to its location, nothing in downtown Belgrade is too distant from the hotel.

 History

 Congress Center

 During the Interbellum, the lot was planned for the University Center, which ultimately wasn't built.
 Projected as the House of the Central Committee of the League of Communist Youth of Yugoslavia after the war, the building was originally envisioned as the "largest congress center in the Balkans".
 Construction was part of the vast program of the Youth work actions and began in the summer of 1949.
 Some 15 youth brigades, with 18,000 people, were employed at the construction site but the works ceased in November 1950.
 The building was envisioned as the massive structure, which was to have a pedestrian pathway to the Saint Mark's Church, and to "dominate this part of the city" as the "etalon of the new architecture's superiority".